HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

   sql_file="div_span_with_button_or_link_role.sql"
 ) }}

 We found that 8.27% of desktop pages and 8.28% of mobile pages had at least one occurrence of a `<div>` or a `<span>` element with `role="button"` explicitly defined.
-This act of adding ARIA roles, or a "[role-up](https://adrianroselli.com/2020/02/role-up.html)", is less ideal than using the correct native HTML element.
+This act of adding ARIA roles, or a "<a hreflang="en" href="https://adrianroselli.com/2020/02/role-up.html">role-up</a>", is less ideal than using the correct native HTML element.

 We found that 15.50% of desktop pages and 14.62% of mobile pages contained at least one anchor element with `role="button"`.
 If a role has been applied to an element that should have its implicit role respected, such as giving a `role="button"` to a link (which has an implicit `role="link"`), this would break the second rule of ARIA.
-It would also violate [WCAG 2.1.1, Keyboard](https://www.w3.org/TR/UNDERSTANDING-WCAG20/keyboard-operation-keyboard-operable.html) if the correct keyboard behavior has not been implemented (links are not activated with the space key, whereas buttons are).
+It would also violate <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/keyboard-operation-keyboard-operable.html">WCAG 2.1.1, Keyboard</a> if the correct keyboard behavior has not been implemented (links are not activated with the space key, whereas buttons are).

 Again, in the vast majority of these cases, a better pattern than explicitly defining `role="button"` on the element in question would be to leverage the native HTML `<button>` element as it comes with the expected semantics and behavior.